 Consistency Of The Batter

 When it comes to waffle batter, the desired consistency can vary greatly.
 Some people like their batter runny and drippy while others prefer something more lumpy and gloppy.
-So though, there are pros and cons for both thick and thin batters:
+There are pros and cons for both thick and thin batters:

 • Thick Batter Pros: A thicker batter makes a denser waffle that is often crispier on the outside and chewier in the middle.
 The added thickness also prevents spillage when pouring into a waffle iron or griddle.